giovannibussotti/GIP/docs/source/index.rst

 License
 -------

-GIP and giptools are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License.
+GIP and giptools modules are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License.
 These software are provided without any warranty.
-Users of GIP and giptools must agree with the terms and conditions of the software licenses included in giptools.
+Third parties software and scripts installed in giptools have their own copyright and license.
+A list is provided in the next page of this documentation.
+Users of giptools must take notice and agree with the terms and conditions of all third party software.

 .. toctree::